Melown/mario-cloud-api/docs/upload-analysis.md

 # Dataset analysis

+Before you upload gigabytes of data that the system can't process, it is a good idea to let the system have a peek on that data and see if it knows how to handle it.
+This is what the dataset analysis is about.

-To allow the system to analyse the files, they need to be "mounted", means, the backend needs to access arbitrary parts of these files to check for format headers and so on.
+To allow the system to analyse the files you are planning to upload, you need to provide access to the backend for reading arbitrary parts of these files, so it can check format headers, file magics etc.

 This is realized via a websocket-connnection, that allows the backend to fetch whatever parts of the file it might need.